simpleanalytics/docs/_docs/31_integrations/00_nuxt.md

 ### `trackPageview(options)`

-Track a pageview on the server.
+Tracks a pageview on the server.

 **Parameters:**